‹ Back to Insights

 Photo courtesy of Hands on Bike.

-This next image shows a failure of the crank arm.
-Notice the flakey, black substance on the inside piece of the arm.
+This next image shows a crank arm failure.
+Notice the flakey, black substance on the inside of the arm.
 This is likely an adhesive used to hold the crank arm together.

 jack-luke-immediate-media

 There are a couple of ways that adhesive bonding makes this lightweighting possible.
-By allowing for less material in the final assembly (no longer are hundreds or thousands of rivets and bolts needed), adhesive bonding cuts down the total materials involved.
+Adhesive bonding cuts down the total materials involved by allowing for less material in the final assembly (no longer are hundreds or thousands of rivets and bolts needed).
 Adhesive bonding also allows for thinner, lighter-weight materials, such as the aluminum alloy used in these cranksets, to be utilized.

 Adhesion Failure Modes: Adhesive Failure vs. Cohesive Failure